pimmey/react-docs/README.md

 This theme is built using [Materialize](http://materializecss.com/), a modern responsive front-end framework based on Material Design.
 Make sure you visit their web-site to learn more about it.
 Feel free to use all of the elements that framework provides.

 ## Requirements
 This theme requires a pretty basic setup.
 In fact, the only thing your server needs is PHP installed, which is usually 99.9% of the cases.
-If you happend to be that 0.1%, please contact your hosting administrator and let him know you need PHP installed on your server.
+If you happen to be that 0.1%, please contact your hosting administrator and let him know you need PHP installed on your server.
 PHP is needed for the Contact form to function, but if you don't need that, any kind of hosting will do the trick.

 Wata works great in all of the modern browsers, as well as mobile browsers.
 It supports Internet Explorer 10+, except for some advanced features, but we've written fallbacks for that.